Hot! The Best Resorts for Off-Piste Skiing – Beginners

 Let Piste to Powder pimp your slide

 St Anton like Verbier, is a resort with an intimidating image, and some tough terrain to boot – notably on the north face of the Valluga, at the top of the ski area.
 But there are smoother slopes here too, especially on the other side of the valley in a sector known as Rendl.
-It’s here that the off-piste instructors of Piste to Powder usually take their first-timers: and as their name suggests, they specialise in helping keen but inexperienced skiers make the transition from groomed snow into off-piste terrain.
+It’s here that the instructors of Piste to Powder usually take their less experienced off-pisters.
+However, despite the name, you will need to have had at least some experience of skiing off-piste with a guide and/or instructor before they take you on a course.

 The Best Resorts for Off-Piste Skiing - Beginners | Welove2skiLech, Austria